DiyEasyProjects/DiyEasyProjects.github.io/pages/body-fat-inferno.md

 <h3 class="center red bold">Click the Buy Now button below to get Instant Access to {{page.title}} and all the bonuses NOW:</h3>

-<a class="order-button" href="{{page.gumroad}}">ADD TO CART</a>
+{% include buy-button.html %}

-<strong class="no-margin">To Your New Body,</strong>
+<p class="bold no-margin">To Your New Body,</p>

-{{page.autor}}
+<p>{{page.autor}}</p>

 <strong>PS</strong> - Don't forget...
-I'm letting take this program out for a full 60-day test drive so you can see for yourself it really does work.
+I'm letting take this program out for a full {{page.money-back}}-day test drive so you can see for yourself it really does work.
 (That's almost DOUBLE the time it will take to achieve results with this program.)

-At any time during those 60 days, if you're not completely 100% satisfied - or if you don't see any results after really applying yourself to this program and working hard at it - then I'll refund every penny to you and we'll part as friends.
+At any time during those {{page.money-back}} days, if you're not completely 100% satisfied - or if you don't see any results after really applying yourself to this program and working hard at it - then I'll refund every penny to you and we'll part as friends.
 All the risk is on me!

 <strong>PPS</strong> - Make sure to take before/after pictures and send them to me when you see results so I can feature you as a <em>"{{page.title}} Success Story"</em>!